-The class teacher alongside the SENCo will discuss the child’s needs and what support would be appropriate.
+The class teacher alongside the SENDCo will discuss the child’s needs and what support would be appropriate.
 Teacher’s also assess the children on a daily basis and review and evaluate their lessons to accommodate the needs of their children.
 Termly assessment is carried out and staff moderate together.
 Data is collected on a tracking system.
 These are reviewed in pupil progress meetings and we look at closing the gap in children’s learning.
 We look at what we can provide to meet the child’s needs and we discuss and measure the effectiveness of the interventions the children have undertaken that term.
 Different children will require different levels of support in order to bridge the gap to achieve age related expectations, throughout the process, we keep an on-going dialogue with yourselves as parents.
 As a school, we assess all children continuously.
 We carry out formal assessments every term to measure their progress and identify the next steps in their learning.
 Most children and young people will have their special educational needs met in mainstream schools through good classroom practice.
-This is called Quality First Teaching.
+This is called High Quality Teaching.

 Where a pupil is identified as having a special educational need we follow a graduated approach which takes the form of cycles of “Assess, Plan, Do, Review”.
 This means that we will:

 - Plan the provision to meet your child’s aspirations and agreed outcomes

 - Do put the provision in place to meet those outcomes

 As part of this approach every child with SEND will have an individualised SEND Support Plan that describes the child’s needs, outcomes & provision to meet those needs.
 Parents/carers and child/YP (where appropriate) views are integral to the this process.